html-validate/html-validate/docs/rules/input-missing-label.md

 ### Hidden labels

 This rule requires labels to be accessible, i.e. the label must not be `hidden` or `aria-hidden`.
+If multiple labels are associated at least one of them must be accessible.

 <validate name="hidden" rules="input-missing-label">
 	<label for="my-input" aria-hidden="true">My field</label>